Bilingual Assets and Family Communication

 • Teachers should not advise families to stop using the home language to speed English development.

-• Important school communication should use qualified interpreters and translated documents when needed.
+• Important school communication must use qualified interpreters and translated documents, not children, under Title VI language-access duties.

 • Family partnership is two-way: teachers share information and also learn from family knowledge.

-• Effective EAS responses are respectful, accessible, practical, and coordinated with school support staff.
+• Effective EAS responses are respectful, accessible, practical, and coordinated with ENL or bilingual support staff.

 Bilingual Assets and Family Communication

 A student's home language is part of the student's knowledge system.
 It carries family relationships, cultural identity, background knowledge, literacy skills, and ways of explaining the world.
-EAS questions often test whether a teacher sees bilingualism as an asset instead of a problem.
+EAS questions test whether a teacher sees bilingualism as an asset rather than a deficit.

 Home Language as an Asset

-Home-language resources can include bilingual glossaries, cognates, partner discussion, preview materials, family interviews, translated directions when appropriate, and dual-language texts.
-These supports should be purposeful.
-They help students access content, clarify meaning, and prepare for English output.
+Home-language resources include bilingual glossaries, cognate charts, partner discussion, preview materials, translated directions when appropriate, and dual-language texts.
+These supports should be purposeful, helping students access content, clarify meaning, and prepare for English output.
+Bilingual peer support is fine for a quick clarification, but it must not replace instruction or turn one student into an unpaid interpreter; the teacher still plans, models, checks understanding, and coordinates with ENL or bilingual professionals.

 SituationAsset-based responseWhy it works